monashlinks/monashlinks.github.io/README.md

-# RMIT Links
+# UniMelb Links

-A collection of links for RMIT University.
+A collection of links for students of The University of Melbourne.

-This site contains portions of code from the [MHS Links](https://github.com/mhslinks/mhslinks.github.io) project, whose code is distributed under the MIT license.
+This site contains portions of code from the [MHS Links](https://github.com/mhslinks/mhslinks.github.io) project and the [RMIT Links](https://github.com/rmitlinks/rmitlinks.github.io) project, whose code is distributed under the MIT license.

 ```
 MIT License